fpga-open-speech-tools/docs/getting_started.md

 5. Launch balenaEtcher and follow the steps to write the Audio Mini Linux Image to the uSD Card
     - Note: This takes about 20 minutes to write and validate

-## Power the Audio Mini and Finding the IP Address
+## Power the Audio Mini and Determine the IP Address
 1. Download and Install [Putty](https://www.putty.org/)
 2. Insert the uSD Card with the Audio Mini Linux Image into the Audio Mini
 3. Connect an Ethernet cable to the DE10-Nano board and to your local switch or router.